whiteducksoftware/azure-devops-build-agents-community/README.md

 Build Agent SINGLE WINDOWS VM is a simple solution template that will deploy a windows based build agent for your Azure DevOps pipelines.

 Check out the documentation [here](./docs/README.md).

+# Code of conduct

+This project adopts the [GitHub Community Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct).